Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Formal Setup

-{\bf Performance metrics.} The goal is to learn a close-to-optimal policy $\pi = \{\pi_h: h \in [H]\}$ with minimal number of samples.
-We characterize the quality of a policy sequence $\{\pi^k\}_{k=1}^K$ via its {\em regret}, given by $\Regret(K) = \sum_{k=1}^K \ValFunOpt_1(s_1) - V_1^{\pi^k}(s_1)$.
-Another common metric is the value function estimation error, given by $\ValFunOpt_1(s_1) - \ValFun_1^\policy(s_1)$, where $\policy$ is the final policy after $K$ episodes.
-The two different performance metrics, \emph{regret} and \emph{value function estimation error}, are closely connected.
-As studied by prior work such as~\citet{jin2018q}, an algorithm with regret $\varepsilon$ leads to a policy with value function estimation error that is $O\big(\frac{\varepsilon}{K}\big)$.
-Therefore, we shall focus on obtaining algorithm with {\em low regret}.
-See \cref{lem:online_batch} in \cref{app:sec:regret_val_conversion}.
+\paragraph{Performance metrics.} Our goal is to learn a near-optimal policy $\pi = \{\pi_h: h \in [H]\}$ with minimal number of samples.
+We characterize the quality of a policy sequence $\{\pi^k\}_{k=1}^K$ via its \emph{cumulative regret}

+We note that bounds on regret also imply bounds on the \emph{value function estimation error}, given by $\ValFunOpt_1(s_1) - \ValFun_1^\policy(s_1)$, where $\policy$ is the final policy after $K$ episodes.
+Standard results (e.g.,~\citep{jin2018q}) guarantee that any algorithm with regret $\epsilon$ leads to a policy with value function estimation error that is $O\big(\frac{\epsilon}{K}\big)$.
+See~\Cref{lem:online_batch} in \cref{app:sec:regret_val_conversion} for more discussion.
+In this paper, we focus on procedures with low regret.